meginwinnipeg/workshops/content/handson/openrefine/content/workshoporf.md

 ## 8: **Split** column and **rename** fields
-We can see the _Geotag_ column has both Latitude and longitude in the same column separated by a column.
+We can see the _Geotag_ column has both Latitude and Longitude in the same column separated by a comma.
 To visualize this data in a GIS, these need to be separate fields.
 Find the _Q8:Geotag_ column.
 1. Click the **down arrow** (1) and choose Edit Column (2) -> Split into several columns (3)
 ![split columns](img/step8.PNG)